 2024 NAIS Annual ConferenceFEBruary 28-MARCH 1, St. LOUIS, MO

 We invite you to take part in Thrive 2024 in a new and exciting way.
 Our Signature Experiences are focused explorations of urgent themes: embedding diversity, equity, inclusion, justice, and belonging (DEIJB) work; supporting social-emotional learning (SEL) initiatives, and exploring artificial intelligence (AI).
 Each experience is capped at 150 attendees and includes an exclusive Master Class keynote from an industry expert, deep discussions with an engaged cohort, and actionable takeaways on your chosen theme—and you still have access to the conference’s keynote speakers, workshops, and networking.
+Learn more about the Signature Experiences in the video below.

 Signature Experience Schedule